 Admission average shall mean the academic average calculated by the University to determine the applicant's relative academic competitiveness.
-The admission average is based upon at least four (4) completed Grade 12 courses as specified for the program to which they are applying.

 BC/Yukon Secondary School Applicant shall mean an applicant following a secondary school program of study described and approved by the British Columbia Ministry of Education or the Department of Education of the Government of Yukon.